ib729/stuco/docs/authentication.md

 5. **Restrict environment file permissions** (`chmod 600 .env.local`)
 6. **Different secrets** for dev and production
 7. **Regular secret rotation** (document procedure)
+8. **Configure TRUSTED_ORIGINS** - Set to only the domains where your app is accessible (e.g., `https://yourdomain.com`).
+This prevents CSRF attacks by validating the origin of requests.

 ### Signup Code Security